-- 1) Log into Aras Innovator as an Administrator - 2) From the TOC, select Administration\Languages - 3) From the main toolbar, select "Create a New Item"
+- 1. Log into Aras Innovator as an administrator. - 2.
+From the TOC, select Administration --> Localizations-> Languages. - 3.
+From the main toolbar, click Create a New Item.

-- 4) Code = The letter ISO code that identifies the language. - a. "ja" for Japan - 5) Name = The name of the language for reference in the keyed name. - a.
-Japanese - 6) Suffix = The identifier for differentiation of one language from another in a multi-lingual property. - a. "ja" for Japanese - 7) Collation = This property is used to set custom sorting rules for each language column at the database level.
-A null value for collation should simply mean that there is no custom collation for that column. - 8) Save, Unlock, and Close
+- Code = The letter ISO code that identifies the language.
+For example, 'ja' for Japan - Name = The name of the language for reference in the keyed name.
+For example, Japanese - Suffix = The identifier for differentiation of one language from another in a multi-lingual property.
+For example, 'ja' for Japanese - Collation = This property is used to set custom sorting rules for each language column at the database level.
+A null value for collation should simply mean that there is no custom collation for that column. - 4.
+Save, Unlock, and Close.